ryosaitok/candidate-twitter-account/README.md

 Check file requirements.txt if you want to know other libraries and versions of them.

 # How to use
-- Create file 「antisocial_words.csv」
-  - Write the words you do not want to collect in CSV format without space. （ex. f◯ck,kill you,xxx）
 - Make the necessary settings to use the Sheet API and Twitter API.
   - cf. https://developers.google.com/sheets/api
   - cf. https://developer.twitter.com/en/docs/ads/general/guides/getting-started